PicsArt/cppbind/docs/main_features/functions.md

     When applying the **keep_alive policy**, strong reference cycles may occur.
 Let's assume we have two types, and each keeps a reference to the other.
-Applying the **keep_alive** policy for both, a strong reference cycle will occurs.
+Applying the **keep_alive** policy for both, a strong reference cycle will occur.
 Currently, CppBind does not detect reference cycles, so it's up to users to be careful not to create them.

 !!!
 Note